VictoriaNegrotto/megarocket-server/Readme.md

-# BaSP 2023 - Juvi MegaRocket Server
+# BaSP 2023 - MegaRocket

 This project is an API of the MegaRocket gym, which contains all the activities, classes, subscriptions, super admins, admins, trianers and members resources.